-Note: When using fruit, also add the streams\xattr and catia VFS objects and be sure to configure all SMB shares this way.
+Note: When using fruit, also add the streams_xattr and catia VFS objects and be sure to configure all SMB shares this way.
 Reboot the Mac client after making this change.

-These VFS objects do not appear in the drop-down menu as they are always enabled:
+These VFS objects do not appear in the selection box: